 Cloud computing is generally grouped into two broad categories– services offered and the location of cloud computing.
 First, let’s dissect the services category of cloud computing.

+The second category of cloud computing is based on location.
 There are diverse deployment models that control how a user can connect to a preferred cloud service.
 The following are examples of location.